hamidrgh/EnsembleTools/source/Global_analysis.rst

 *"violin_plot": If True, displays a violin plot; default is False.*

-*"location": It allows you to specify whether to calculate and use the mean ('mean') or the median ('median') as the reference value.*
+*"location": It allows you to specify whether to calculate and use the mean ('mean') or the median ('median') or ('both') as the reference value.*

 *"dpi": The DPI (dots per inch) of the output figure; default is 96.*